 - An amazingly wide-range of potential merch options.

 - Redbubble is HUGE.
-They have huge customer base worldwide and are considered a trustworthy and quality company.
+They have a huge customer base worldwide and are considered a trustworthy and quality company.

 - Global fulfillment (One of the best in keeping shipping prices low by fulfilling at or near the destination).